martinlevesque/lte-mac/README.md

 lte-mac
 =======

-Implementation of the Long Term Evolution Advanced (LTE-A) MAC layer
+Implementation of the Long Term Evolution Advanced (LTE-A) MAC layer.

+The BasicLTE.ned model must be within a node having an application module called "cli".